GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 - Evaluating expressions in source languages
 - …and much more!

-Today, we’re excited to showcase the promised features come into life and the progress Emscripten and Chrome DevTools teams have made over this year, in particular, for C and C++ apps.
+Today, we're excited to showcase the promised features come into life and the progress Emscripten and Chrome DevTools teams have made over this year, in particular, for C and C++ apps.